pathunstrom/game-tutorial/hack-and-slash-tutorial/lessons/6-targets.md

 location, so we can spawn them anywhere in game we want, otherwise this is exactly like our player.

-Now, instead of an update (Because chests don't move) we're going to give the sprite a method for interacting with it.

-        def interact(self, actor):
-            logging.debug("Chest opened!")

 This is just a stub for us to test, so let's wire it up and see what happens.